oliverdutton/fast_exact_topk_tpu/README.md

 ---
 ## Background on TPUs
 TPUs are great machines, their hardware is awesome.
 For instance, the VPU, it 'is a 2D vector arithmetic unit of shape (8, 128) where the 128 dimension is referred to as lane axis and the dimension of 8 is referred to as the sublane axis'[^3].
 Due to this 2D array structure imprinted in the hardware, operations between lanes after slow, between sublanes are okay and between full chunks is fastest[^4].
-This means algorithms designed for other accelerators can be inefficent on TPU.
+This means algorithms designed for other accelerators can be inefficient on TPU.

 [^3]: [JAX scaling-book](https://jax-ml.github.io/scaling-book/tpus/)
 [^4]: [Pallas TPU docs](https://docs.jax.dev/en/latest/pallas/tpu/details.html)